 NWC commends Congress for taking action to address money laundering and terrorist financing and for including protections for whistleblowers.
 As the FACT Coalition notes, “Experts have routinely ranked anonymous shell companies — where the true, ‘beneficial’ owners are unknown — as the biggest weakness in our anti-money laundering safeguards.
 Virtually every national security and law enforcement official that has looked at the issue has called for an end to anonymous companies.
 It’s the single most important change our nation can make to better protect our financial system from abuse.
 The corporate transparency provisions in the defense bill present a major opportunity to address this serious national security vulnerability.”

 However, despite Congress’ best intentions, the whistleblower awards provision in Title LXIII fall short of other federal financial whistleblower award laws.

-The 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act, which created the Securities and Exchange (SEC) and Commodity Futures Trading Commission (CFTC) whistleblower programs, set forth minimum and maximum award levels – not less than 10 percent and not more than 30 percent – that qualified whistleblowers were eligible to receive from recovered monetary sanctions.
-Conversely, Title LXIII of the NDAA 2021 only contains the Dodd-Frank award ceiling of 30 percent with no award minimum or floor.
+Title LXIII of the NDAA 2021, or the Anti-Money Laundering Act (AML Act), only contains the Dodd-Frank award ceiling of 30 percent with no award minimum or floor.
 A whistleblower is only eligible to receive “in the aggregate amount equal to not more than 30 percent, in total, for what has been collected of the monetary sanctions…” (NDAA 2021, Section 6314.
 Updating Whistleblower Incentives and Protection p.
 2936).